fooforge/chef-cookbook_zenphoto/README.md

 Description
 ===========

 Installs and configures zenphoto 1.3. from a public repository on github including a proper vhost for your Apache webserver.
 Please note that you still need to run setup.php within your Browser to finish the installation process of Zenphoto.

+This cookbook is mainly here on github to remind me that it exists.
+If you want to use it you may need to tweak a few things.

 Requirements
 ============